 Kneen, a U.K.-based programmer, bought workbetter.com in 1999.

-In the not too distant past, Harsh Mehta, an office sharing startup co-founder, bought workbetter.us to market his service.
+More recently, Harsh Mehta, an office sharing startup co-founder, bought workbetter.us to market his service.

 In April 2014, Mehta approached Kneen about buying workbetter.com; he offered $500; Kneen ultimately refused and declined to sell his domain.